 - Sign a Letter of Agreement that overviews the work to be completed prior to starting the internship.

 - Complete an evaluation form, along with an evaluation from the agency supervisor.

 - Complete a brief report – this is your opportunity to evaluate the internship in light of your completed course work, by drawing connections to your completed classwork and detailing what you learned during the internship.
 The report should be around 1,500-2,000 words in length.

 Looking for more on internships?
 Check out our internships information page with a list of agencies, companies, and organizations that regularly offer international security-related internships.

 Maximum Course Load

-- A maximum of three courses during the Fall and Spring semester
+ISS students can take a maximum of three courses during the Fall, Spring, and Summer terms.

 The ISS program is intentionally condensed into short, 8-week long courses.
 These courses, however, are also rigorous and can include up to 12 hours of course work each week.
 It is very easy to become overloaded on coursework, especially if also employed full-time.

 In addition, by taking fewer classes learning outcomes improve.
 Retention of information is higher, students are able to fully immerse into the material when taking a limited number of courses, and there is more time to consider overlap and connections between courses.